Offboarding process: how to ensure a smooth employee departure

 Aurore Delannoy works as a trainer and facilitator at SOGESSUR, a branch of Société Générale that offers a complete range of life insurance, savings and pension products.
 Recently, Aurore and her colleagues have accelerated their training digitization.
 To do this, they used Klaxoon.
 Let's see how this works to get employees back on track when they return to the office after a long-term absence.

-At Sogécap, Aurore has been using Klaxoon for the last four years.
-She and her team of trainers have fully embraced the Workshop Platform.
+At SOGESSUR, Aurore has been using Klaxoon for the last 4 years.
+She and her team of trainers have fully embraced its visual management tools.
 "There's not a single day when we don't use Klaxoon!" confirms Aurore.

 One of the training sessions to be digitized was the “long-term absence” pathway.
 This is intended to support people coming back who have been absent for a long period of time, to get them back on track so they can start their jobs again after maternity, sickness or parental leave.

 For inspiration and to keep using a whiteboard, Aurore delved into the Klaxoon template library.
-Hundreds of ready to use templates are available, which can be customized to suit the needs of her team.
-“It’s a real time saver to be able to customize the templates,” says the Sogécap trainer.
-She opted for the Onboarding path template that she adapted by adding different content at each stage.
+Hundreds of ready-to-use templates are available, which can be customized to suit the needs of her team.
+“It’s a real time saver to be able to customize the templates,” says the SOGESSUR trainer.
+She opted for the Onboarding path template, that she adapted by adding different content at each stage.